marinarasub/lu-lang/README.md

 # lu-lang

+UPDATE: I haven't updated this repository, but I've actually been working on this quite a bit offline!
+Please let me know if you're interested.

 `Hello, world!` I'm working a a general purpose language for fun.
 Please feel free to contribute or give feedback.
 It's still very much a work in progress.

 The goal is to build an intuitive, minimal code required, statically typed language with a slightly different approach to typing from OOP or functional style.